iygeal/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 Issues:
 ---

 Single Point of Failure (SPOF): The server is a SPOF.
-If it fails, the entire website becomes unavailable.
+If any of its components fails, the entire website becomes unavailable.
 No Security: No firewalls or HTTPS encryption are implemented, making the website vulnerable to attacks and insecure data transmission.
 No Monitoring: No monitoring tools are in place to identify potential issues proactively.